-An understanding of the relevant actinide and brine chemistry is a critical need for the safety case for a salt-based nuclear repository.
-Although a salt repository is predicted to be dry during its performance lifetime, there are low-probability brine-inundation scenarios, mostly due to human intrusion, that must be considered in the regulatory licensing process.
+An understanding of the relevant actinide and brine chemistry is a potentially important need for the safety case for a salt-based nuclear repository.
+Although a salt repository is predicted to be mostly unsaturated [WIPP Appendix SOTERM -2009] during its performance lifetime, there are brine-inundation scenarios, mostly due to human intrusion, that must be considered in the regulatory licensing process.
 This need is best exemplified by the ongoing recertification effort in the Waste Isolation Pilot Plant (WIPP), and the FEPs associated with this project, where brine and actinide chemistry is shown to be a critical part of the safety case.

-The goal of this report is to provide an overview assessment of where we are in the WIPP project as it relates to the data/research needs and gaps for an HLW salt-based repository.
+The goal of this report is to provide an overview assessment of where we are in the WIPP project as it relates to the data/research needs and gaps for a HLW (processing and spent fuel) salt-based repository.
 In this context, this is a first step in the process of fully identifying research needs in this area and is built on a series of US-German workshops on this subject.
 The extension of the safety case from the WIPP TRU repository to an HLW nuclear repository (defense or commercial) is relatively straightforward and many aspects of the current WIPP safety case and approach will apply.
 There are, however, some research and data needs that are specific to the HLW case that still need to be addressed.
 These mainly fall into two categories: 1) research that has not been done because it does not apply to the WIPP case; 2) improvements to fill data gaps in the existing WIPP safety case to further define the conservatisms in place.